Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/getting-started/basic-concepts.md

 | -------------------------- | -------------------------------------------------------------------------------------- | ----------------------------------------------------------- |
 | **Unified Character Type** | A single spritesheet containing a fully assembled character.
 No runtime customization. | Characters with fixed, pre-set appearances.                 |
 | **Layered Character Type** | Multiple spritesheets, each containing one visual layer (body, outfit, hair, etc.).    | Customizable player characters, dynamic or randomized NPCs. |

+Every **Character Type** contains a **Base Spritesheet**.
+This spritesheet contains all animations every character of that type will need to contain.
+New characters can then be easily added by simply adding a new spritesheet or multiple spritesheets if using layered characters.

+Optionally an **Animator Controller** can be setup with all animations using sprites from the **Base Spritesheet**.
+With this setup only a single **Animator Controller** is required.
+No need to create a new **Animator Controller** or **Override Controller** for each new character.

 - [Read More → Character Types](xref:character-types)
 - [Read More → Unified Character Type](xref:unified-character-type)